DiltheyLab/MetaMaps/README.md

 You can also download and construct your own reference databases.
 For example, this is how to construct the miniSeq+H database:

 1. Download the genomes you want to include.
 The easiest way to do this is by copying the RefSeq/Genbank directory structure of the taxonomic branches you're interested in.
-This can be done with the `downloadRefSeq.pl` script, which is easily customizable (you can specify the taxonomic branches that you want to download by modifying the values in `@target_subdirs`).
+This can be done with the `downloadRefSeq.pl` script, which is easily customizable (e.g., `--targetBranches archaea,bacteria,fungi` to download these three branches).
 Example:

 ```
-mkdir downloads
+mkdir testDownload
-perl downloadRefSeq.pl --seqencesOutDirectory downloads/refseq --taxonomyOutDirectory downloads/taxonomy
+perl downloadRefSeq.pl --seqencesOutDirectory testDownload/refseq --taxonomyOutDirectory testDownload/taxonomy
 ```

 2. We need to make sure that each contig ID is annotated with a correct and unique taxon ID and we want the whole database as one file. `annotateRefSeqSequencesWithUniqueTaxonIDs.pl` can help: